False Prophet (song): Cultural references

 The song contains several quotations and paraphrases from Normandi Ellis's translation of the Egyptian Book of the Dead, including the lines "Another day of anger, bitterness and doubt" and "I opened my heart to the world and the world came in".

 The song's sixth verse begins with the line "I've searched the world over for the Holy Grail".
 According to Arthurian legend, the Holy Grail is the cup from which Jesus drank during the Last Supper, although the phrase has also come to more generally refer to any "elusive object or goal that is sought after for its great significance".
 Interestingly, the line is also extremely close to something Dylan claims to have said to Rubin "Hurricane" Carter with regards to his touring schedule in an interview for the 2019 film Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese: "I'd say, 'Hurricane, I'm searching for the holy grail.
 I'm gonna search until I find it, like Sir Galahad'".

 The line "I climbed a mountain of swords on my bare feet" is a reference to a Zen koan ("You must climb a mountain of swords with bare feet") that first appeared in the 13th century koan collection The Gateless Barrier compiled by Wumen Huikai.

 The line "The city of God is there on the hill" is an allusion to a passage in the Gospel of Matthew: "You are the light of the world.
 A city set on a hill cannot be hidden".

 Live performances

 "False Prophet" received its live debut at the Riverside Theater in Milwaukee, Wisconsin on November 2, 2021, the first concert of Dylan's Rough and Rowdy Ways World Wide Tour.
+According to Dylan's official website, he has performed the song in concert 250 times as of April 2025.